luiul/git-basics/README.md

 # Git Basics
-Test repository to learn and practice the basics of version control with Git
+Test repository to learn and practice the basics of version control with Git.

 # 👣 Basic Commands
+This section covers the basic Git commands necessary to get started.

 ## Basics
 * `git help <command>`: get help for a git command